jbosstm/conferences/mucon2017/demo_with_STM/README.md

-## A simple vert.x application with STM support
+## A simple Vert.x application with STM support

 This version builds on the [version without STM support](../demo_without_STM/README.md).